Boundary Definitions

 • Legal presumptions, intended to fill any gaps in the above evidence, that may or may not apply in your case;

-• the admissiblity (as proof of a boundary position) of extrinsic evidence, such as old Ordnance Survey maps, old aerial photographs, photographs from a family photo album or from an archive of photography;
+• the admissibility (as proof of a boundary position) of extrinsic evidence, such as old Ordnance Survey maps, old aerial photographs, photographs from a family photo album or from an archive of photography;

 In attempting to resolve the above list you may need professional assistance.